 Fire pits make a great addition to household patios and yards, but propane tanks and gas lines are an eyesore.

-But worry not, you can hide propane tanks and gas lines easily so everyone can enjoy their time around the fire.
-These ideas and pictures will show you what’s possible and help you to decide what’s best for your home.
+But worry not—you can easily hide propane tanks and gas lines so everyone can enjoy their time around the fire.
+These ideas and pictures will show you what’s possible and help you decide what’s best for your home.

 Ways To Hide a Fire Pit Propane Tank